 To Acting Commissioner General Happias Kuzvinzwa, ZIMRA management and staff, thank you for the hard work, commitment and achievements this quarter.
 You have demonstrated that targets can be met despite the harsh economic environment.

 To Hon.
-Patrick Chinamasa, the Minister of Finance and Economic Development, the Permanent Secretary, Ministry's Staff and the entire Government, thank you for the guidance and steadfast support rendered during the period under review.
+Patrick Chinamasa, the Minister of Finance and Economic Development, the and steadfast support rendered during the period under review.
 May God bless you.